+(2A) Despite subsection (2), where a child is born to or is the adoptive child of any couple, their "domestic relationship" continues throughout the lifetime of that child and for one year after the death of the child regardless of whether the child in question has attained the age 18 years or more.

+[subsection (2A) inserted by section 2(c) of Act 6 of 2022]

-- (f) they, being of different sexes, are or were in an actual or a perceived intimate or romantic relationship. - (2) Subject to subsection (3), where a "domestic relationship" is based directly or indirectly on past marriage or engagement, past cohabitation or any other past intimate relationship, the "domestic relationship" continues for one year after the dissolution of the marriage or engagement, the cessation of cohabitation or the end of any other intimate relationship, but, where a child is born to any couple, their "domestic relationship" continues throughout the lifetime of that child or for one year after the death of the child. - (3) If, in an application for a protection order, a court is satisfied that good reasons exist not to restrict the continuation of a relationship to one year as provided for in subsection (2), the court may extend that period to exceed one year. - (4) For the purposes of subsection (1)(e), a customary union must be taken to give rise to a relationship of affinity as if it were a civil marriage.
+- (3) If, in an application for a protection order, a court is satisfied that good reasons exist not to restrict the continuation of a relationship to one year as provided for in subsection (2), the court may extend that period to exceed one year. - (4) For the purposes of subsection (1)(e), a customary union must be taken to give rise to a relationship of affinity as if it were a civil marriage.